crashoverburn/network/README.md

 You can also create an exe with pyinstaller

 Actually is undetectable by any Windows Defender or Anti Virus as a threat.

+if you want to help and create more scripts like this write to uktechmike@gmail.com